Skip to content

 All Test Cases Filter

-or just included into the active test set.
+or just those included in the active test set.

 Included Test Cases Filter

-In All Test Cases view use checkboxes to include/remove a test case.
-In Included Test Cases view use hamburger icons to reorder test cases.
+In the All Test Cases view, use checkboxes to include or remove a test case.
+In the Included Test Cases view, use hamburger icons to reorder test cases.

-For every test case there is also Action dropdown that allows to Open in Spira corresponding test case.
-IDs on the right side of the test cases table are IDs of corresponding test cases in SpiraTest.
+For every test case, there is also an Action dropdown that allows you to Open in Spira the corresponding test case.
+The IDs on the right side of the test cases table are the IDs of corresponding test cases in SpiraTest.

 Sync with Spira